Dhawgupta/hrldm/notes/Logs.md

 Issues:
 1. Sometimes the controller polciy is not taking the quitting action, whcih is worry some, I think we should put some sort of max episode limit

+# 19/2/19

+# 20/2/19
+implmemented the updated more power reweard fcuntion in the caswe of teh train_meta2.py
+2. Still the readme requried update about the implmementation of the vartious properties of the rweward that are written under the file `train_meta2.py`